mconigliaro/mcddns/README.md

 ## Features

-- Extensibility via plugins
+- Extensible plugin-oriented architecture
-- Built-in plugin result validation
+- Built-in provider result validation
-- Plugin redundancy with optional retry and Fibonacci backoff
+- Provider redundancy with optional retry and Fibonacci backoff
 - Detailed logging
 - Dry-run mode

 ### To Do

-- How to deal with required plugin options?
+- How to deal with required provider options?
-- Improve plugin error handling
+- Improve provider error handling
 - Add docs
 - Add tests for built-in plugins?